antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 - **Improved usability:** Direct call to the APIs from your code, no more scaffolding or insolation layer creating an obscure separation between what the user/developer writes and the internal APIs.
 Entrypoints are no longer mandatory.

-- **Ability to simply score with TensorFlow models.** Thanks to the mentioned flexibility in the API, you can also simply load a TensorFlow model and score by using it without needing to add any additional learner and training process (such as adding an additional ), as explained in the previous "Limitations" topic within the TensorFlow section.
+- **Ability to simply score with TensorFlow models.** Thanks to the mentioned flexibility in the API, you can also simply load a TensorFlow model and score by using it without needing to add any additional learner and training process, as explained in the previous "Limitations" topic within the TensorFlow section.

 - **Better visibility of the transformed data:** You have better visibility of the data while applying transformers.